 In my last blog post, I talked about the importance of establishing the right team for data science projects.
 Here, I’m going to talk about some of the barriers that can prevent successful adoption of data science.
+You can read my whole "data science in the wild" blog series here.

 Lack of strategy definition